We recognise the importance of addressing the threat of climate change.

 Discover 26 ways to reduce your carbon footprint

 Understanding and disclosing our impact

 In order to set out our own transition pathway towards lower emissions, we need to understand both our operational emissions (scope 1, 2 and 3) as well as our financed emissions (scope 3).
-In 2022, we have undertaken an initial assessment of our indirect scope 3 emissions and disclosed these in our 2022 annual report.
-For our initial assessment of our financed emissions, we have evaluated our loan book using relevant PCAF (“Partnership for Carbon Accounting Financials”) methodologies.
+Since 2022, we have assessed our indirect scope 3 emissions and disclosed these in our annual report.
+In the assessment of our financed emissions, we have evaluated our loan book using relevant PCAF (“Partnership for Carbon Accounting Financials”) methodologies.

 In 2022, we published our inaugural TCFD (“Taskforce on Climate-related Financial Disclosures”) report, where we highlighted our progress in integrating climate risk into our governance infrastructure, business strategy and risk management framework.
 To date we have made good progress embedding climate risk into our ways of working, ensuring we consider the impact of climate change in the decisions we make.

 The TCFD encourages consistent, reliable, and clear measurement and reporting of climate-related financial risks.
 Its recommendations provide an important framework for understanding and analysing how climate change impacts our customers, our own operations and our strategy.
 We recognise there is much work to be done and we are committed to making regular, transparent TCFD disclosures to communicate our progress as we develop our climate capabilities.
 We will continue to encourage our customers, suppliers and the industry to do the same.